fonoster/routr/CORE.md

 **Brief Description**

-The Location Service(LS) is responsible for storing routing information for all participating endpoints.
+The Location Service(LS) stores routing information for all participating endpoints.
 A Processor can later retrieve the route and learn how to reach the endpoint.

-The proto definition for the LS route includes all necessary information to reach a target endpoint, including the `host`, `port`, `transport`, and ingress `listening_point.`
+The proto definition for the LS route includes all necessary information to reach a target endpoint, including the `host`, `port` `transport`, and ingress `listening_point.`

 Suppose an endpoint participating as "backend" wishes to use the `least-sessions` balancing algorithm.
 In that case, it must report the number of active sessions using the `session_count` field.
 The session count could come in the form of a header (e.g.: `X-Session-Count`).

 > For a complete picture of the routing, the `listening_point` of the originating endpoint must be taken into account.
 > This information is present on all requests arriving at a Processor.